2nd International student competition game

 During the project life-time (Feb-April 2018), 3 webinars will be organized dedicated to the registered teams on the following topics

-- Innovative and sustainable packaging (presenter: Prof. Luciano Piergiovanni, University of Milan, Italy)
+- 11 June 2018 "BIOPLASTICS for food packaging: better biobased or biodegradable ?" (presenter: Prof. Luciano Piergiovanni, University of Milan, Italy)

 - 15th December till 20th January: registration of the teams (to Paola Pittia, email@example.com)